rpede/-tutorial-react-docker/README.md

 The tag `react-app` is now going to refer to the resulting image from the serve stage.
-The resulting image only contains the build-output.
+The resulting image contains (in addition to base image) only the output from `npm run build`.
 Not the source code, nor the dependencies.
 The size is just about 40MB, so that's pretty lightweight.